-New Glasgow Lobster Suppers is currently owned by two of the original founding Junior Farmer couples, William & Thelma Nicholson and Sterling & Jean MacRae.
-It is operated by the Nicholson and MacRae families, with 3 generations of family members included on the Management Team.
+New Glasgow Lobster Suppers is currently owned & operated by two of the original founding Junior Farmer families, The Nicholson’s & MacRae’s.
+With 3 generations of family members included on the Management Team.
 They are actively involved in their communities and the tourism industry in Prince Edward Island.

 Carl grew up on a family farm in New Glasgow (one mile from the lobster suppers) the 8th of nine children of William and Thelma Nicholson.
 His career in the tourism business started in 1979 when he started cutting lobster at New Glasgow Lobster Suppers.
 Upon completion of high school he headed out to Alberta to work on an oil drilling rig before returning to the University of Prince Edward Island to complete his Bachelor of Business Administration in 1987.
 He became the bartender at NGLS in 1983 and assistant manager in 1986 and took over as the general manager in 1989.

 Carl is currently the president of the PEI Restaurant Association and is a member of the board of directors of the PEI Culinary Alliance and Atlantic Provinces Restaurant Association.
-He is currently the Treasurer for The New Glasgow Community Corporation and has also been a volunteer firefighter since 1988 and is the finance chair of the New Glasgow Fire Dept. Carl has been a member of the Board of directors of the Canadian Restaurant Association (1996-2000), Tourism Industry Association of PEI, Foodtrust of PEI and The Cavendish Beach & Dune Shore Tourism Association .
+He is currently The Chair for The New Glasgow Community Corporation and has also been a volunteer firefighter since 1988 and is the finance chair of the New Glasgow Fire Dept. Carl has been a member of the Board of directors of the Canadian Restaurant Association (1996-2000), Tourism Industry Association of PEI, Foodtrust of PEI and Tourism Cavendish Beach .
 He enjoys teaching downhill skiing in the winter as a CSIA level two instructor as well as coaching his son’s curling team he has also represented PEI at the Canadian Firefighters Curling Championship.
 He lives in New Glasgow with his wife Sandra and their three children Fiona, Avery and Davis.

 Barry is currently a board member for Meetings & Conventions PEI.
-Barry has also been a member of The Tourism Industry Association of Prince Edward Island, and The Cavendish Beach & Dune Shore Tourism Association.
+Barry has also been a member of The Tourism Industry Association of Prince Edward Island, and Tourism Cavendish Beach.
 He has been a volunteer fire fighter for over 30 years and is currently on the Board of Directors for the New Glasgow Fire Department.
 He enjoys curling and has represented PEI at the Canadian Firefighters Curling Championship.
 He lives in New Glasgow on the site of the old Nicholson homestead & still helps run the family farm.

 Gary, twin brother of Barry and the 6th of nine children of William and Thelma Nicholson.
 Gary is the VP of Purchasing, but has had experience in many of the positions within the business.
 You will most often find Gary greeting customers at the front desk or helping in the bar during those busy nights.
 Besides his work with us, Gary is a full time farmer having taken over the responsibilities of operating the Nicholson Family Farm from his father.
 He is part owner & operator with Dickieson’s Snow Removal in the winter months.
 He has also been a volunteer fire fighter for over 30 years with the New Glasgow Fire Department and along with his brothers recently received Exemplary Service Medals for their years of dedication.
 Gary currently lives in New Glasgow with his wife Valarie and children Corey and Alyssa.

 Daughter of Heather MacRae and grand-daughter of original founders and current owners Sterling & Jean MacRae, Erin has grown up in and around the business.
 Tagging along behind her mother and grandparents on their daily duties and eventually paving her own path.
 A Graduate of Holland College’s Tourism & Travel Program allowed her to continue her studies and receive her Bachelors of Applied Management in Tourism and Hospitality at The University of New Brunswick.
 While in Saint John, Erin met her husband Michael Forrest.
 After living off Island for 5 years, Erin and her family returned to the Island to help run the family business and follow her grandmother’s footsteps as the hostess and dining room manager.
 Erin and Mike reside in New Glasgow and are the parents of two girls, Jorja and Shelby.
-She currently sits on the board for The Central Queens Soccer Club , The Rustico Ringette Association and The Gulf Shore Home and School.
-And has served on the board of the The New Glasgow Community Corporation in the past.
+She currently sits on the board for The Central Queens Soccer Club and The Rustico Ringette Association and is the President of The Gulf Shore Home and School.
+She has also served on the board of the The New Glasgow Community Corporation & The North Shore Ospreys Basketball Association in the past.
 In her spare time she enjoys volunteering, skating and spending time with her family and friends.

 Mike is the husband of Erin MacRae-Forrest, and although not originally from the Island – he now calls PEI his home away from home.
 A graduate of the Food & Beverage Program at NBCC St. Andrews, Mike developed a love of food and a thirst for knowledge.
 He then furthered his education by receiving his Bachelors of Applied Management in Tourism and Hospitality at the University of New Brunswick, Saint John Campus.
-He recieved his Red Seal accreditation in 2016.
+He received his Red Seal accreditation in 2016.
 Currently Mike’s role is that of Kitchen Manager, ensuring that everything goes as smoothly as possible behind the scenes.
-Mike is the past President for The CBDSTA (Cavendish Beach and the Dune Shore Tourism Association) He enjoys spending his spare time with his friends and family as well as on the golf course or on the ice curling.
+Mike is the past President for Tourism Cavendish Beach and has been a member of Crapaud Curling Club board.
+He enjoys spending his spare time with his friends and family as well as on the golf course or on the ice, coaching ringette or curling.